 &lt;sup>13 According to the MPO's TIP criteria, pavement is considered to be in good condition if its IRI rating is 190 or less, in fair condition if its IRI rating is 190 to 320, and in poor condition if its IRI rating is greater than 320.
-These thresholds differ from the IRI thresholds that FHWA has set for NHS pavement performance monitoring (good if IRI is 95 or less, fair if IRI is 95 to 170, and poor if IRI is greater than 170).
+These thresholds differ from the IRI thresholds that FHWA has set for National Highway System pavement performance monitoring (good if IRI is 95 or less, fair if IRI is 95 to 170, and poor if IRI is greater than 170).

+Table 11

-Table 11 Regional Target Project Metrics Related to Roadway System Preservation Performance
+Regional Target Project Metrics Related to

+Roadway System Preservation Performance

-Metric Value Bridge structures improved 8 structures NHS bridge structures improved 4 structures New bridge structures to be constructed 3 structures Lane miles of substandard pavement improved a 86 lane miles Lane miles of substandard NHS pavement improved a 55 lane miles Miles of substandard sidewalk improved 49 miles Projects that improve emergency response 25 projects Projects that improve the ability to respond to extreme conditions 8 projects
+Metric Value Bridge structures improved 8 structures NHS bridge structures improved 4 structures New bridge structures to be constructed 3 structures Lane miles of substandard pavement improved a 86 lane miles Lane miles of substandard NHS pavement improved a 55 lane miles Miles of substandard sidewalk improved 49 miles Projects that improve emergency response 25 projects Projects that improve the ability to respond to extreme conditions b 8 projects a Substandard pavement designations are based on data provided by MassDOT and project proponents and on MPO assessments conducted for TIP evaluations.
+The estimated lane miles of substandard NHS improved is based on the pavement condition assessment for the project and the MPO's assessment of the portion of the project on the NHS.